-On January 16, 2024, the Company entered into a definitive merger agreement (as amended on April 30, 2024, the "merger agreement") with FirstSun, the holding company of Sunflower Bank and Dynamis Subsidiary, Inc., whereby, under the merger agreement, the Company and the Bank will merge with and into FirstSun and Sunflower Bank, respectively.
-The agreement was amended on April 30, 2024, and subject to the terms and conditions of the merger agreement, the companies will combine in an all-stock transaction in which HomeStreet shareholders will receive 0.3867 of a share of FirstSun common stock for each share of HomeStreet common stock.
-The parties to the Merger expect to complete the Merger in late 2024, subject to the satisfaction of closing conditions, including receipt of customary required regulatory approvals, the approval of the merger agreement by HomeStreet shareholders and satisfaction or waiver of other closing conditions.
+On January 16, 2024, the Company entered into a definitive merger agreement (as amended on April 30, 2024, the "merger agreement") with FirstSun, the holding company of Sunflower Bank and Dynamis Subsidiary, Inc., whereby ~~under the merger agreement~~, the Company and the Bank will merge with and into FirstSun and Sunflower Bank, respectively.
+The ~~merger~~ agreement was ~~amended approved by HomeStreet's shareholders at a meeting held on April 30, 2024, and subject June 18, 2024.
+Subject~~ to the terms and conditions of the merger agreement, the companies will combine in an all-stock transaction in which HomeStreet shareholders will receive 0.3867 of a share of FirstSun common stock for each share of HomeStreet common stock.
+The parties to the Merger expect to complete the Merger in late 2024, subject to the satisfaction of closing conditions, including receipt of ~~customary~~ required regulatory approvals ~~the approval of the merger agreement by HomeStreet shareholders and satisfaction or waiver of other closing conditions.~~